 The latest addition to Amazon’s speedy delivery options, Prime Now offers items in two hours or less.
 This service is free for Prime members but limited to certain cities and zip codes.
 Prime Now is just another way in which Amazon promotes its Prime memberships and keeps customers from spending money at other retailers.

 Amazon Prime members can use Prime Now to get groceries, household items and office supplies delivered right to their doors.
 And the company’s investment in faster delivery services has paid off.
-In 2016, Amazon CEO Jeff Bezos said he will continue to invest in new warehouses and data centers, as well as additional services for Prime members.
+According to CNet, Amazon plans to open 1,000 small warehouses in suburban areas to fulfill this service.

 It’s become so easy to order products through Amazon that most customers don’t bother to find out where their merchandise is actually coming from.
 Instead of housing products in expensive warehouses and losing money on free shipping, Amazon has started employing third-party sellers.

 Amazon’s Marketplace allows smaller businesses to sell to millions of shoppers under the Amazon umbrella.
-According to CNBC, Amazon shipped 50 percent more items through third-party sellers during the 2016 holiday season than the previous year.
+According to Modern Retail, Amazon’s third-party sellers services grew 53 percent in 2020 to total $20.4 billion.